Densemarks: Learning Canonical Embeddings for Human Heads Images via Point Tracks: Experiments

 \subsection{Results}

 \textbf{Point querying.} The requirement of the canonical space is that the same semantic points will have a fixed location in the cube, regardless of the person's identity.
 We test this on a number of points that have distinct semantics: points on hair, ear centers, forehead center, eyebrow corners.
 To find each semantic point, we manually annotated 7 sample images from CelebV-HQ, inferred the trained embedder, and averaged predicted locations in the cube for each annotated point.
 We use the obtained location as a reference to find the nearest neighbor in the other image among their predicted embeddings.
 Results are demonstrated in Fig.~\ref{fig:point_querying}.
-There, we compare against state-of-the-art dense feature extractors, the embeddings of which provide rich semantic information for a neighbor search: DINOv3~\citep{simeoni2025dinov3} (embedding dimension: 768), Sapiens~\citep{khirodkar2024sapiens} (1280), Diffusion Hyperfeatures~\citep{dhf} (384), Fit3D~\citep{yue2024improving} (768).
-For these methods, semantic points are also estimated by averaging predicted embeddings.
+For our baselines, semantic points are also estimated by averaging predicted embeddings.
 Despite using a significantly smaller vector dimension (3) to store semantics in the embedding, our method can find a corresponding region for challenging views better.
 Note that our method is also robust to strong face or head occlusions.

 \textbf{Region selection.} In Fig.~\ref{fig:region_selection}, we demonstrate how the same volumetric region in the canonical space is mapped onto images of people.
 The regions are initially selected on 7 random images manually and averaged (via a voting procedure) in the cube space.